Nicolejacobus/website/_current-work/4-performance-public-speaking.md

 ---
 title: Performance and public speaking
-description: Presenting & performing in spaces from fundraising events to cabaret performance
+description: Presenting & performing in spaces from fundraising events to cabarets
 layout: work
 permalink: /current-work/performance/
 ---